AlessandroRossi87/GelatoPitone/README.md

 ![Validator](XXXXXXXXX)

+### Known Bugs

+At the moment of deployment there were no know bugs.
+The deployed website was tested on Google Chrome and Safari.

 ### Fixed Bugs

-- One error it took me quite some time to figure out was that .col_values method uses a 1 based index instead of 0.
+- One major bug during my coding was that .col_values method uses a 1 based index instead of 0.
 Once I was reminded of that I was able to make my model work perfectly.

 ![col_values](https://github.com/AlessandroRossi87/GelatoPitone/blob/main/assets/colvalues.png)

+- I also had troubles with the high_prot function because the terminal was always returning the three tastes with the least amount.
+I then discovered the reverse=true argument to reverse sorting order.

+### User Experience

+All users who tested the deployed website on Heroku found the website easy to navigate and logically organized.
+One user had wished for more decorative graphic features in the terminal but I decided to focus on the back end of the site.

 ## Deployment